superbrothers/kubernetes-docs/kubectl_config_delete-context.md

 ### Synopsis

-Delete the specified context from the kubeconfig
+Delete the specified context from the kubeconfig.

 ```
 kubectl config delete-context NAME